VerKnowSys/sofin/README.md

 ## About:
-This software is my way of how to get reliable, updatable, bundled, closed-dependency, secure and fully customizable software for FreeBSD servers.
+This software is my way of how to get reliable, updatable, bundled, closed-dependency, secure and fully customizable software for HardenedBSD/FreeBSD servers.
 Darwin (Mac OS X) support started with version >=0.14.10.
 Linux support started with version >=0.24.4 and ended with 0.51.9.
-If you wish me to continue Linux support, please consider a donation.
+If you wish me to support "your" Linux distribution, please consider a donation or hire me :)

 ## Features:
-* Designed to work on all *BSD (FreeBSD >=11.x), *Darwin (OSX >=10.11.x)
+* Designed to work on all *BSD (HardenedBSD/FreeBSD >=11.x), *Darwin (OSX >=10.11.x)
 * User friendly, clean and clear colorful information.
 No magic.
 KISS, DRY, BDD driven development.
 * Simple, ~1.5k LOC solution, written in legacy /bin/sh shell scripting language.
 * Every "software" has own definition ("def" file) with defined flat dependency list and basic information.
   Every definition is sh script itself (More in [skeleton.def](https://github.com/VerKnowSys/sofin-definitions/blob/stable/definitions/skeleton.def.sample) and [defaults.def](https://github.com/VerKnowSys/sofin-definitions/blob/stable/definitions/defaults.def))
 * Supports selective application installation or from list.
-(By "install" param.
+(By "get" param.
 More in [examples](https://github.com/VerKnowSys/sofin#examples)).
 * Has simple flat dependency management.
 Sofin architecture is flexible enough to bundle almost any mix of requirements in application bundle, if only it's supported by given software.
-No need to install tons of useless/ not needed dependencies just because software supports it.
+No need to get tons of useless/ not needed dependencies just because software supports it.
 * Has simple way of creating "lists" of definitions to build. (more in [examples](https://github.com/VerKnowSys/sofin#examples)).
-* Software patches are supported out of the box.
-The only thing required is to put patches into "definitions/patches/definition_file_name_without_def_extension/" directory (there's also system specific patches support.
-For OSX you have to put your patches into Darwin/ under patches/yourdefinition/ directory).
-Sofin will do the rest (patch levels [-p] from 0..5 are supported OOTB).
+* Source patches are supported out of the box.
+The only thing required is to put patches into "definitions/patches/smallcase_definition_name_without_def_extension/" directory (there's also system specific patches support.
+For OSX you have to put your patches in patches/yourdefinition/Darwin/ directory.
+It can also be: "Linux" and "FreeBSD").
+Sofin will use these patches automagically (It tries with patch levels from -p0 to -p5 for each patch file).
+Software patch applies on bundle at build time, before configuration phase.
 * Software bundling.
 Every application is bundled separately with all dependencies in own "root directory".
 The only external dependencies used by Sofin are those from base system.
 No other external dependencies allowed at all.
 * Supports basic "marking" of status of installed applications/ dependencies to resume broken/ failed/ interrupted installation.
 * You may feel safe upgrading only *one* software bundle without headache of "how it affects rest of my software".
 No application bundle will affect any other.
 Ever.
 * Sofin is designed to not touch any part of system.
 The only exception is /etc/profile_sofin created on installation.
 * By default Sofin verbosity is limited to minimum.
 More detailed information is written to LOG file (located in ~/.cache/install.log.
-Quick access to them by `sofin log`)
+Quick access to them by `s log`)
 * Exports.
 Each app has own ROOT_DIR/exports/ with symlinks to exported binaries.
 Exported binaries are just simple symlinks used to generate PATH environment variable.
 * Sofin has own configuration file: [sofin.conf.sh](https://github.com/VerKnowSys/sofin/blob/stable/src/sofin.conf.sh) which is SH script itself.
 * Supports custom callbacks executed in order as follows: